 - Long battery life; in spare of ten years

 - Long range; 15-20 km.

-There are various elements to LoRa technology that provide the overall connectivity and functionality.
+There are various elements of LoRa technology that provide overall connectivity and functionality.

 LoRa protocol stack: LoRa Alliance has also defined an open protocol stack.
-The creation of this open-source stack has allowed the concept of LoRa to raise because of all the different types of companies involved in LoRa development, deployment and use have been able to come together to create a low cost and easy to use solution for connectivity to all manners of connected IoT devices.
+The creation of this open-source stack has allowed the concept of LoRa to raise because all the different types of companies involved in LoRa development, deployment, and use have been able to come together to create a low-cost and easy-to-use solution for connectivity to all manners of connected IoT devices.

-LoRa network design: (LoRaWAN): Besides the RF elements of the LoRa wireless system, there are some other elements of the network architecture, including the presence of overall system architecture, Server, backhaul and the application computers.
+LoRa network design: Besides the RF elements of the LoRa wireless system, there are some other elements of the network architecture, including the presence of overall system architecture, Server, backhaul, and application computers.
 The overall architecture is often mentioned as LoRaWAN.

 LoRa PHY / RF interface: The LoRa physical layer or PHY is key to the operation of the system.
 It governs the aspects of the RF signal that is transmitted between the nodes or endpoints, i.e. LoRa gateway and the sensors are where signals are received.
 The physical layer or radio interface governs aspects of the signal including the modulation format, power levels, frequencies, signaling between the transmitting and receiving elements, and other related topics.

 LoRa Technology is the wireless modulation or physical (PHY) silicon layer, used to create the long-range communication link.